-The Canadian Propane Distribution business and US Propane are subject to extensive federal, provincial, state and local laws and regulations, including those relating to the protection of the environment, waste management, discharge of hazardous materials and the characteristics and composition of refined products.
-Certain of these laws and regulations may also require assessment or remediation efforts at US Propane's facilities and at third party sites.
+The Energy Distribution businesses are subject to extensive federal, provincial, state and local laws and regulations, including those relating to the protection of the environment, waste management, discharge of hazardous materials and the characteristics and composition of refined products.
+Certain of these laws and regulations may also require assessment or remediation efforts at Canadian Propane Distribution and U.S. Propane's facilities and at third party sites.

-Environmental laws that apply to the Canadian Propane Distribution business and US Propane are subject to frequent change and often become more stringent over time.
+Environmental laws that apply to the Canadian Propane Distribution business and U.S. Propane are subject to frequent change and often become more stringent over time.
 Compliance with current and future environmental laws and regulations may require significant expenditures, increasing the overall cost of operating the business.
 Failure to comply with these laws and regulations could also result in substantial fines or penalties against us or orders that could limit our operations and have an adverse effect on our company.

-US Propane is based in the United States and operates in the United States and Canada.
-These operations could be affected by changes to laws, rules or policies which may either be more favourable to competing energy sources or increase costs or otherwise negatively affect the operations of US Propane in comparison to these competing energy sources, which could have an adverse effect on our company.
-Our reliance on these markets means that we are subject to downturns in the US economy, weather patterns in the US, US regulatory changes, protectionist actions by US legislators and other political developments, all of which could have an adverse impact on our financial results.
+U.S. Propane is based in the United States and operates in the United States.
+These operations could be affected by changes to laws, rules or policies which may either be more favourable to competing energy sources or increase costs or otherwise negatively affect the operations of U.S. Propane in comparison to these competing energy sources, which could have an adverse effect on our company.
+Our reliance on these markets means that we are subject to downturns in the U.S. economy, weather patterns in the U.S., U.S. regulatory changes, protectionist actions by U.S. legislators and other political developments, all of which could have an adverse impact on our financial results.